 }

-- It visually shows the progress of a task using the value and max attributes.
+- It visually displays the progress of a task using the

-- The bar enters indeterminate mode, showing constant movement.
+value?- The bar enters indeterminate mode, showing continuous motion without a defined percentage.

 - How do I update the bar with JavaScript?